Convivencia: End of the Convivencia

-The latter Almohad Muslim dynasty forced Christians and Jews to convert, and forced Muslims into their interpretation of the faith.
+The Almohad Muslim dynasty forced Christians and Jews to convert, and forced Muslims into their interpretation of the faith.
 Among those who chose exile rather than conversion or death was the Jewish philosopher Maimonides.

 While the Reconquista was ongoing, Muslims and Jews who came under Christian control were allowed to practise their religion to some degree.
 This ended in the late 15th century with the fall of Granada in 1492.
 Even before this event, the Spanish Inquisition had been established in 1478.
 In 1492, with the Alhambra decree, those Jews who had not converted to Catholicism were expelled.
 Many Jews settled in Portugal, where they were expelled in 1497.

 Following a failed revolt in Granada in 1499, the Muslims in Granada and in the Crown of Castile were forced to convert, face death, or be expelled.
 This happened as the treaty assuring religious freedom at the time of Granada's surrender in 1492 was seen as voided by the rebellion.
 Between 1500 and 1502 all remaining Muslims of Granada and Castile were converted.
 In 1525, Muslims in Aragon were similarly forced to convert.
 The Muslim communities who converted became known as Moriscos.
 Still they were suspected by the old Christians of being crypto-Muslims and so between 1609 and 1614 their entire population of 300,000 was forcibly expelled.
 All these expulsions and conversions resulted in Catholic Christianity becoming the sole sanctioned religion in the Iberian Peninsula.

 As Anna Akasoy has summarized in a review article, Menocal "argues that the narrow-minded forces that brought about its end were external", both from the North African Muslim Almoravids and Almohads, and Christian northerners.